AbbVie’s Rinvoq Shows Promise as Maintenance Drug for Ulcerative Colitis Treatment

 In the Phase III study, adult patients with moderate to severe ulcerative colitis who saw a clinical response to Rinvoq treatment following an eight-week study period of once-daily induction of 45 mg of the medication, were re-randomized to receive with 15mg or 30 mg of Rinvoq or placebo.

-The dosing at these levels continued for one year.
+The dosing for ulcerative colitis treatment at these levels continued for one year.
 Full results from the Phase III maintenance study will be presented at a future medical meeting and submitted for publication in a peer-reviewed journal.

 Dr. Michael Severino, president and vice chairman of AbbVie, pointed to the difficulties of ulcerative colitis due to the unpredictable symptoms and frequent flares that patients deal with.
 Severino said the company is encouraged by the Phase III results that show Rinvoq’s potential as a treatment option for patients with moderate to severe ulcerative colitis.

 Ulcerative colitis is an inflammatory bowel disease that causes long-lasting inflammation and ulcers in the digestive tract.
 Symptoms typically develop over time, but the discomfort can be debilitating and can sometimes lead to life-threatening complications, according to the Mayo Clinic.
-Some medications can reduce signs and symptoms of the disease and bring about remission, but there is no cure.
+Some medications can be used for ulcerative colitis treatment to reduce signs and symptoms of the disease and bring about remission, but there is no cure.
 Ulcerative colitis affects approximately 907,000 people in the United States.